Special Arts Grants :: Overview

 Special Arts Grants are awarded based on their potential impact on the applicant organization, arts discipline, and local community.
 Arts organizations with annual budgets between $750,000 and $2,500,000 will be considered if their project is timely and, due to its scope, requires special grant funding.
 Film projects with budgets between $750,000 and $2,500,000 are also considered in this category, if applying with an eligible fiscal sponsor.
 Only Bay Area residents are considered.
 Not eligible are capital campaigns, endowment campaigns, and fundraising events.
 Grants are generally about $10,000 and usually do not exceed $25,000.
 These grants are not designed to be annual in nature, but rather to provide a timely infusion of funds for a specific need.

 Potential applicants must contact the Foundation’s Executive Director well in advance of the two annual application deadlines — January 15 and July 15 – to approve submission of a grant proposal.
-Please address inquiries to: firstname.lastname@example.org with subject line “LOI Special Arts Grant.”
+Please address inquiries to: email@example.com with subject line “LOI Special Arts Grant.”
+Grants considered for the January 15 deadline have a grant period which begins after May 1, and for the July 15 deadline, the grant period begins after Nov.1.

 Applicants must be: